 - The Smithsonian Conservation Biology Institute is world renowned for its research and conservation programs with these two species, having produced more than 70 clouded leopard and 80 red panda offspring in over 25 years.
 The offspring are distributed to other zoos accredited by the Association for Zoos and Aquariums and researchers use the information they learn to improve breeding programs throughout the world, including in the range countries of Thailand, China, and Nepal.

-- Red pandas are considered vulnerable by the International Union for Conservation of Nature and live in Nepal, India, Bhutan and southern China.
+- Red pandas are listed as endangered by the International Union for Conservation of Nature and live in Nepal, India, Bhutan and southern China.
 Their biggest threats include habitat loss and fragmentation and poaching.

 - Clouded leopards are considered vulnerable by the International Union for Conservation of Nature and live in a range that spans from the Himalayan foothills in Nepal through the mainland of southeast Asia into China.
 Their habitat in southeast Asia is undergoing the world’s fastest deforestation rate.
 They are also hunted for the illegal wildlife trade, according to the IUCN.